UCSD-RHC-Lab/GARRY/README.md

 ##### Application Structure Overview #####

+The `anim` directory contains any animation related files:
+* `ease_out_back_scaled.dart`: Defines a cubic animation curve for Scoreboard animation.

-The `api` directory contains:
+The `api` directory contains any API related files:
 * `api.dart`: All API calls to the GARRY-Server in order to retrieve and update sessions and participant data.
 In the future, we plan to separate this into two files: `sessions_api.dart` and `participants_api.dart`.

-The `backend` repository contains:
+The `backend` directory contains any backend classes that represent data objects:
 * `score_entry.dart`: A PODO (plain old Dart object) for each score entry on the scoreboard, containing the date (string) and the score (int).

-The `components` repository contains front end widgets:
+The `constants` directory contains any constants used throughout the app:
-* `confettiColors.dart`: The set colors of the confetti associated with regular and binary confetti controllers, differing by color selection.
+* `confetti_colors.dart`: The set colors of the confetti associated with regular and binary confetti controllers, differing by color selection.
+* `strings.dart`: Any string constants used by the app inspired by Android app structure.
+Currently not well-integrated.

+The `globals` directory contains dynamic global states:
+* `global_states`: Defines any dynamic global states, such as the network configurations and global app data (planning to switch to use provider pattern).

+The `pages` directory contains all of the pages within the app:
+* The `base_feedback_page` directory contains files related to the base feedback page which the various feedback pages will inherit from.
+Contains the progressBar, coin display, pointDisplay, percentageDisplay, endSessionButton, textFeedback and pointsFeedback widgets that appear on the feedback pages.
+  * `base_feedback_page.dart`: An abstracted base version of every feedback page which can be extended to cater to each specific feedback type.
+  * `feedback_page_widgets.dart`: Contains the different widgets necessary to build the feedback page.
+  * `file_selection_page.dart`: Contains the file selection page that allows the user to choose which mock data source file they want to work with.
+* The `feedback_pages` directory contains all of the positive, negative, binary, and explicit feedback pages.
+More details will be described below.
+* The `main_pages` directory contains the main pages aside from the landing page and the feedback pages:
+  * `feedback_selection_page.dart`: The page that allows users to select the type of feedback they want this session to run with.
+  * `sessions_page`: The page for users to choose to view past sessions or to start a new session.
+* The `summary_pages` directory contains the pages that show a summary of session information.
+  * `past_session_page.dart`: The page where users can view the past sessions of a participant.
+  * `summary_page.dart`: The leaderboard page that shows the rank, date, and score of each session a participant has partaken in.

+The `providers` directory contains any files related to the provider pattern:
+* `user_model.dart`: A UserModel provider that extends a ChangeNotifier, contains the setPID and setName functions, and allows the properties of a user to be carried between pages and referenced globally within the app.

+The `ui` directory contains any files related to UI.
+Currently only contains the file for responsively scaling the app on different screens:
+* `dimensions.dart`: Contains enums (fixed set of named values) for the different feedback page components, set values for the dimensions of each of those pages and a computeSize variable to calculate the remaining dimensions needed.

+The `websockets` directory contains any files that makes connections with and communicates with other hosts via websockets:
+* `roscomm.dart`: A wrapper class for any communication related classes with ROS.

+The `widgets` directory contains front end widgets:
-* `navigation.dart`: A Cupertino Navigation Bar and the nextPageButton Widget along with their styles
+* `navigation.dart`: A Cupertino Navigation Bar and the nextPageButton Widget along with their styles.
 * `progress_chart.dart`: The Progress Chart widget that creates the line chart during each session.
-Contains its height (double), dataPoints (FLSpot), colors (Color), and threshold Line (FLSpot)
+Contains its height (double), dataPoints (FLSpot), colors (Color), and threshold Line (FLSpot).
-* `score_card.dart`: The ScoreCard class that contains its key, rank, date, score, newIndex, reportHeight and animations
+* `score_card.dart`: The ScoreCard class that contains its key, rank, date, score, newIndex, reportHeight and animations.
-* `selection_menu.dart`: The SelectionMenu widget which contains its text, slectionIndex and style, and the SelectionMenuOption class which contains its index, fontSize, text and other components
-* `sessions_table.dart`: The globalData Map (dictionary in Python), that gets filled & sent out with each new session
-* `text_labels.dart`: The particiapntIDLabel which shows the participants ID

-The `constants` repository contains:
-* `enums.dart`: The list of feedback types in use for the application
-* `strings.dart`: The string form of the path to the assets folder

-The `Feedback_widgets` repository contains:
-* `Binary_widgets.dart`: A group of widgets that provide the basis of the session page for Explicit Feedback.
-Contains the progressBar, coin display, pointDisplay, percentageDisplay, endSessionButton, textFeedback and pointsFeedback widgets that appear on those pages.
-* `Positive_widgets.dart`: The same as `Binary_widgets.dart` but also includes the confetti widgets and is used for Positive, Negative, and Binary feedback pages.

-The `globals` repository contains:
-* `global_states`: The network congifhurations (locations of the SQL server address and the Websocket server address)

-The `providers` repository contains:
-* `user_model.dart`: A UserModel provider that extends a ChangeNotifier, contains the setPID and setName functions, and allows the properties of a user to be carried between pages and referenced globally within the app.

-The `ui` repository contains:
-* `dimensions.dart`: Contains enums (fixed set of named values) for the different feedback page components, set values for the dimensions of each of those pages and a computeSize variable to calculate the remaining dimensions needed

-The `utils` repository contains:
-* `ease_out_back_scaled.dart`: The EaseOutBackScaled class which sets the scale for transforms that are used on various pages

-The `widgets\feedback page` repository contains:
 * `scoreboard.dart`: The self-containing, animated, scrollable widget that displays session scores in descending order.
-*
-* `base_feedback_page.dart`: An abstracted base version of every feedback page which can be extended to cater to each specific feedback type.
-* `feedback_page_component.dart`: Contains the different methods and widgets necessary to build the feedback page.
-* `file_selection_page.dart`: Contains the file selection page that contains the mock data we test with.
+* `selection_menu.dart`: The SelectionMenu widget which contains its text, slectionIndex and style, and the SelectionMenuOption class which contains its index, fontSize, text and other widgets.
+* `text_labels.dart`: Any text labels or prompt widgets go here.

-The rest of the dart pages like `Positive_Feedback.dart` will be described below.
+The rest of the feedback pages like `positive_feedback.dart` will be described in more detail below.

 ##### Main Page #####
 <p align="center">